 The contrast of an image has a significant impact on the picture quality as a whole.
 To assess a projector’s picture contrast, you will analyze the contrast ratio spec: the difference between the whitest whites and the blackest blacks projected by the device.
 High contrast is ideal, because it allows you to achieve deep blacks and subtle color variations.

 The imaging chip will have a number of pixels measure top to bottom and side to side.
 Most high-resolution home theater projectors have 1080p-1920 x 1080 pixels.
 The higher the resolution of your projector is the smaller the pixels.
 You are ensured of viewing seamless images.

-Ensure that your projector comes with a lens shift.
+Ensure that your outdoor movie projector comes with a lens shift.
 It gives you a variety of options when it comes to placement of the projector.
 You can place your projector in a stationary position and shift the lens to the required location.